Career development

 Turnover and tenure

 Unplanned turnover measures the rate that organisations lose permanent staff due to reasons they hadn’t planned for such as resignations, retirements and dismissals.
-The 2024 figure is 11.9% which is down from 15.9% in 2023 and 17.3% in 2022 (the second highest and highest rates respectively since measurement began in 2000) and is similar to pre-covid levels.
-This decrease is likely being driven by multiple factors, including an easing of post-covid labour market pressures within the Public Service, and across the wider economy more generally, as well as unique labour market influences within the public sector, and a reduction in the size of the Public Service since a peak in December 2023.
+The 2025 figure is 9.9% which is down from 11.9% in 2024 and is a near historic low.
+Unplanned turnover peaked at 17.3% in 2022, during a period of post-covid labour market pressures within the Public Service, and across the wider economy more generally.